murrayo/yape/README.md

     python --version
     Python 3.5.2 :: Anaconda 4.2.0 (x86_64)

+I have also tested on 3.6.
 New to Python?
-See Fabians areticle on InterSystems Community or google :)
+See Fabians article on InterSystems Community or google :)

 https://community.intersystems.com/post/visualizing-data-jungle-part-i-lets-make-graph